auth0/docs/articles/connections/enterprise/google-apps.md

 ![Configure Advanced Google G Suite Settings](/media/articles/dashboard/connections/enterprise/conn-enterprise-gsuite-settings-2.png)

-4. If you have appropriate administrative permissions to configure your G Suite settings so you can use Google's Admin APIs, then click **Continue**.
+4. If you have appropriate administrative permissions to configure your Google Workspace settings so you can use Google's Admin APIs, then click **Continue**.
 Otherwise, provide the given URL to your administrator so that they can adjust the required settings.

 ## Enable the enterprise connection for your Auth0 application